indrayam/spinnaker-the-hard-way/docs/02-setup-tcp-proxy.md

 ## TCP LB and SSL passthrough

 Update the `/etc/nginx/tcppassthrough.conf` file with the IP addresses of the 9 Kubernetes Worker Nodes.
-Do not worry about the two port number stes (31092 and 31391) shown below.
-This will need to get updated after Heptio Contour Ingress Controller is installed (see below)
+Do not worry about the two port numbers (11111 and 22222) shown below.
+This will need to get updated after Heptio Contour Ingress Controller is installed

 ```bash
 ## tcp LB  and SSL passthrough for backend ##